RasaHQ/rasa/docs/motivation.rst

 and it gets harder and harder to make progress.

-Our view is that taking flowcharts literally and implementing them as a state machine is not a good idea, but that flowcharts are still useful for describing happy paths in your conversations, and for visualising real dialogues.
+Our view is that taking flowcharts literally and implementing them as a state machine is not a good idea, but that **flowcharts are still useful for describing happy paths and for visualising dialogues**.

 The Rasa Way
 ------------